Skip to content

 • Leave space between paragraphs

-• Use heading styles to define the text and structure
+• Use the Styles feature in Microsoft Office products to define the text and structure

 Images